NancyRobertson/cadre_familial/client-instructions.md

 - < Skip this Step >
 - < Open the gallery >
 - < Got It >
-- < Got it >
 - Swipe from left
-- Streams / Manage Photo Streams -> Folders : show in left menu
+- Photostreams / Manage Photo Streams -> Folders : show in left menu
-- Streams / Folders  (back one level at the top) place check mark besides slideshow at far right
+- Photosreams / Folders  (back one level at the top) place check mark besides slideshow at far right
 - ckick check mark at to right
-- Play Lists in main men
+- Play Lists in main menu
 - using vertical dots remove Interesting and Dayframe
 - Can now hit Play at top right to check <esc>
 - <esc><esc><esc>